 Through specialized treatment, such as a residential treatment center, children and adolescents with intellectually disabilities are able to learn the skills needed to stay at home with the family and be able to fully take part in community life.
 Not only can a residential center help a child with intellectual disability learn to more appropriately cope with their disorder, but it can simultaneously treat the symptoms of an additional mental health disorder.
 Furthermore, residential centers provide specialized treatment services that will promote the development of a young person, but also their education, and personal interests.
 Additionally, family consultations provided in residential treatment option can help the family learn how to set appropriate expectations and limits, which can help their child learn to cope with the stress of growing up.

 At our treatment center, we believe that treatment should be strengths-based and should be centered solely on clients and their families.
-We train, facility wide, on the Nurtured Heart Approach in order to provide all of our clients and their families with inner wealth and opportunities to grow.
+We work to provide all of our clients and their families with inner wealth and opportunities to grow.
 It is our mission to provide high quality, comprehensive behavior and mental health services to children, adolescents, and their families.
 Treatment is provided through a continuum of care, ranging from sub-acute residential treatment to community-based programs.
 All of our services are individualized, culturally sensitive, and centered on clients and their parents and guardians.
 Additionally, the clinical emphasis is placed on assessment, treatment planning, discharge, and aftercare planning.
 It is our overall goal to prepare clients for a successful future at home, at school, and within the community.

 Types of Treatment Offered at Our Center in New Mexico